 Tsubasa was born in Japan and started in ballet, then later in modern and contemporary.
 Accepted to The Ailey School in 2017, he received a scholarship in 2018 and performed at “Ailey Spirit Gala” in Alvin Ailey’s “Battlefield” at Lincoln Center.
 Tsubasa has worked with Fumihito Shimizu, NBA Dance Company, Omar Roman de Jesus, Darshan Bhuller, Jessica Chen and Marcus Jarrell Wills.
 Currently he dances with i KADA Contemporary Dance Company, Vashti Dance Theater, Yu.S.Artistry and Accent Dance.
 He has been awarded 1st at Chiba Select Young Dancer's Performance, 3rd at Saitama Dance Competition, 3rd at Dance Competition in Sendai and 2nd at NBA National Ballet Competition.

-Dylon is a bi-coastal dancer in both New York City and Los Angeles with roots in the DFW area.
-He holds a BFA in Commercial Dance with an emphasis in choreography from Pace University.
-With training in both camera and stage techniques his credits include “Smiling” a short film by Dana Wilson, “Company B” by Paul Taylor and “I Feel Love” by Ray Leeper, amongst others.
+Dylon Cedillo is a bi-coastal dancer in both New York City and Los Angeles with roots in Dallas/Fort Worth.
+Growing up with a hip hop foundation he expanded his training to addition styles to become an all around dancer.
+Dylon decided to further his education at Pace University, he holds a BFA in Commercial Dance with an emphasis in choreography from the Pace University Commercial Dance Program.
+Trained in both camera and stage techniques his credits include “Sea of Chefs” by Josh Assor, “Smiling” : a short film by Dana Wilson, “Company B” by Paul Taylor, and “I Feel Love” by Ray Leeper, amongst others.
 Dylon is represented by Go2 Talent Agency.

 You Are I